TheHamkerCat/Telegram_VC_Bot/README.md

 /skip | To Skip Any Playing Music.
 /play youtube/saavn/deezer [song_name] | To Play A Song.
 /telegram | To Play A Song Directly From Telegram File.
-/users | To Get A List Of Blacklisted Users.
 /queue | To Check Queue Status.

-Owner Commands:
-/joinvc [CHAT-ID] | To Join A Voice Chat.
+/joinvc | To Join Voice Chat.
-/leavevc [CHAT-ID] | To Leave A Voice Chat.
+/leavevc | To Leave Voice Chat.
-/listvc | To Get A List Of Joined Voice Chats.
-/authorize | To Authorize A Chat.
-/unauthorize | To Unauthorise A Chat.
-/black | To Blacklist A User.
-/white | To Whitelist A User.

 ## Note